Best Carbon Steel Pan (2024), Tested and Reviewed

 Shape

-While cast iron pans have straighter sides that are great for shallow frying, carbon steel’s sloped slides make it a better sauté pan or a stand-in for a wok when stir-frying vegetables.
+While cast iron pans have straight sides suitable for shallow frying, carbon steel’s sloped sides make it better suited for sautéing and stir-frying.

 Heat conduction